Kinetic Theory of Gases MCQ

 Option d – 7457 °C

-(C) both when heated or cooled.
+(C) whether it is heated or cooled.

-(D) when kept at a constant temperature.
+(D) when kept at the same temperature.

 (A) 100 R